 CURRENT YEAR INTERIM RESULTS:

 Based on the interim procedures performed, internal controls for the selected transaction cycles appeared to be both properly designed and effectively operating in order to prevent and detect material misstatements.
-No observations or findings were noted.
+No exceptions were noted.

 OPEN ITEMS: